bianca9901/zen-zone/README.md

 None

 ### Mistakes
-In the beggining of the project I commited messengers that were did not have an uppercase letter and they were also too long.
+In the beggining of the project I commited messengers that did not have an uppercase letter and they were also too long.
 When I realized this mistake I started writing properly.

 ---